files-community/Website/src/routes/blog/posts/how-to-use-background-image.md

 ---
 title: How to use a custom background in Files
-description: There are a number of ways for users to personalize Files, today we're going to look at using a custom background
+description: There are a number of ways for users to personalize Files, today we're going to look at using a custom background.
 thumbnail: /blog-resources/setting-custom-background/HeroImage.jpg
 date: 2022-2-3
 author: yaichenbaum